stanleysmall/capstone/README.md

 9. Start Docker up again.
 Test the API by entering in the web browser http://x.x.x.x:8080/teameval/Eval/1.0.0/survey?name=COS%20140%20001, with the x’s replaced by your instance’s IP address.

-To see your changes to the code, run Docker with `docker-compose up -d` (`docker-compose up` to see debug info).
+To see your changes to the code, run `docker-compose build flask` or `docker-compose build react` (depending on the component), then `docker-compose up -d` (omit the "-d" to see debug info).
 Stop Docker with `docker-compose stop`.
 To start up MySQL, run the command `mysql -h 10.5.0.6 -u root -p` and enter the password "root".
 The back-end database is called  "mydb".
 To log in to LimeSurvey, enter http://x.x.x.x:5000/index.php/admin/ in your web browser (with the x’s being your instance’s IP address).
 You may need to edit "swagger.yaml" to change the API endpoint specifications.

 ![alt text](https://raw.githubusercontent.com/stansmall/capstone/master/documents/images/scope_diagram.png)